UoB-COMSM0166/2026-group-27/devlog/README.md

     - Designing maze walls and buildings
 ### Iza：
 - Completed:
-  - uploaded and optimise demo3; uploaded shop page
+  - uploaded and optimise demo3; uploaded menu page
 - In Progress:
-  - add money from kills
+  - add money from kills to buy other guns
   - add portals and big boss
   - add automatic enemy locking
 - Next Plan: